OBOFoundry/OBOFoundry.github.io/docs/roles/RoleNORManager.md

 2. Including the ontology in the OBO New Ontology Request (NOR) Dashboard
 3. Supporting the New Ontology requestor to pass the OBO Dashboard
 4. Assigning a provisional reviewer from the OBO Operations Committee
-5. Removing the accepted ontology from the Dashboard upon acceptance
+5. Removing the accepted ontology from the NOR Dashboard upon acceptance

 ### Receiving `new ontology` requests on OBO and acknowledging the receipt